Countertop Vacuum Sealers

 The models we tested all operated in a similar manner.
 We placed the food inside one of the customized or generic plastic bags, opened the machine’s lid, positioned the open end of the bag over a seal bar and inside a small chamber ringed by a foam gasket that includes a small port, and then shut the lid.
 When activated, the small port pulled the air from a bag and caused it to tighten around the food.
 When the vacuum cycle was finished, the seal bar heated up and melted a narrow strip across the top of the plastic bag, sealing it shut.
 This process took seconds to complete.

-All of the vacuum sealers were equipped with a few customized bags.
+All the vacuum sealers were equipped with a few customized bags.
 Four of the manufacturers recommended using only their brand-specific bags, so we bought extra sets online.
 Three companies didn’t sell additional bags, so we purchased sets of generic bags from a third party and used them with those models throughout testing.
-All the bags, regardless of which model they belonged to, were made of thick, sturdy plastic with textured patterns on the insides that created pathways to direct air flow during a vacuum cycle.
+All the bags, regardless of which model they belonged to, were made of thick, sturdy plastic with textured patterns on the insides that created pathways to direct airflow during a vacuum cycle.
 Three of the machines provided storage space for rolls of plastic bags with integrated bag cutters, which were very convenient since we could cut whatever length we needed and then seal them along one end to form a bag.

-All the Machines Lived up to Their Names
+All the Machines Lived Up to Their Names

 Though we deliberately selected a diverse assortment of foods to vacuum-seal—strawberries, ground coffee, steaks, ground beef, chicken leg quarters, a single portion of lasagna, cereal, and pretzels—none of the machines or bags faltered.
 Each machine removed air, pulling the bags tight around every type of food, and then melted a sturdy seal into the plastic.
 Also, none pulled in water while sealing the bags of butternut squash.
 We performed tests to measure each machine’s vacuum power, basing the scores on a scale of 0 percent (normal atmosphere) to 100 percent (every single molecule of air removed from bags): The scores of the machines ranged from about 68 to about 78 percent.
-(For comparison, our favorite handheld model achieved a 50 percent score while an eager editor using a drinking straw was only able to draw out about 30 percent of the air.)
+(For comparison, our favorite handheld model achieved a 50 percent score, while an eager editor using a drinking straw was able to draw out only about 30 percent of the air.)

 A separate test with oxygen-detecting tablets offered more evidence that the vacuum sealers performed well.
 The special tablets we vacuum-sealed in bags with each machine remained pink (instead of darkening to a deep purple), indicating that oxygen had not entered the bags.
 Moisture hadn’t entered either.